HemalathaRamanujam2022/mlops_temperature_prediction/setup/linux_vm.md

    cd mlops_temperature_prediction
    ```

 4. Create a virtual environment for the project by running the following commands.
 The project was built and tested on python 3.9.19 .
+The required dependencies are already setup in the Pipfile.
+Invoke the virtual environment as below.
    ```
    pipenv shell
    ```